StudiousPillow/MinecraftHostOnOff/README.md

 - [Download](https://files.minecraftforge.net/net/minecraftforge/forge) the installer and put it in server/

 ## Server
-- Connect to the server with ssh
+- Connect to the server with sftp and copy all files
 - Setup the server
 ```bash
 bash server_setup.sh